hhuang91/KaggleChallenge/readme.md

 Either of these approaches would **need to train a segmentation network** that performs well on BP-present data, so I decided to start from there.

-Before we start training network, we also need to choose loss function
+But before training network, a loss function needed to be designed.

-### Loss Functions
+### Loss Function

 Binary Segmentation --> **wighted BCE loss** (to account for class imbalance, with weighting term $\frac{N_{neg}}{N_{pos}}$ determined in pre-processing step)